Primary Navigation Mobile

 Get a price you both agree on and the deal is much easier to achieve.

-How can I get the most money for my car in the UK?
+How you can get the most money for your car

-Surely, the best indicator of the condition of a car is a full service history.
-It’s one of the best ways to improve a car’s value and shows potential buyers that you were a careful, conscientious owner who didn’t run it on a shoestring.
-Service history can be broken down into three categories when selling a car:
+Perhaps the best indicator of a car’s condition is its service history.
+It’s one of the best ways to maximise your car’s value, showing potential buyers you’re a careful, conscientious owner who didn’t run the car on a shoestring.
+There are three types of service history that are pertinent when selling a car:

 • Full service history